-In forming the GHAD and establishing the assessment levels and budgets for the Project, it is important to clearly define the limits of the GHAD's responsibilities.
+In establishing the assessment levels and budgets for the Annexation Area, it is important to clearly define the limits of the GHAD's responsibilities.
 The GHAD will accept responsibility for property as described in Section 6 of this Plan of Control; however, the intent of this Plan of Control is not to extend the GHAD's responsibilities to every potential situation of instability; rather, the following are exclusions from GHAD responsibility.